 What’s wrong with the Object.FindObjectOfType

 How should the MonsterManager object be injected inside the Monster class then?
 There is actually another solution: calling the function Object.FindObjectOfType.
 However, what is FindObjectOfType?
 Object.FindObjectOfType could be seen as a wrong implementation of the Service Locator Pattern, with the difference that it is not possible to abstract the implementation of the service from its interface.
 This is another problem of Unity framework, which I will now briefly hint at, but that would need another entire article, Unity discourages the use of interfaces.
 The interface is the most powerful concept at the core of every well designed code.
-Instead to push the coders to use interfaces, Unity pushes the coder to uses Monobehaviour, even when the use of Monobehaviour is not necessary.
+Instead to push the coders to use interfaces and therefore abstraction, Unity pushes the coder to uses Monobehaviour, even when the use of Monobehaviour is not necessary.

 What’s wrong with the Singleton

 Let’s be clear, the main reason why dependencies are injected is to let objects communicate between each other.
 Communication is impossible without any form of injection.
-Therefore while is some rare case, the use of a Singleton could be acceptable, you can’t work with a framework that won’t let you use any other kind of injection.
+Therefore while in some rare case, the use of a Singleton could be acceptable, you can’t work with a framework that won’t let you use any other kind of injection.
 While it’s feasible, it’s totally unreasonable to solve all the kind of communication problems through singletons.

 There are 3 ways to resolve dependencies: using the Service Locator pattern, injecting dependencies manually through constructors/setters, exploiting reflection capabilities through an IoC container and, obviously, using Singletons.
 Disregarding Singletons, I do not like the Service Locator Pattern because the SLP itself is a singleton (or a static class) and this could lead to some severe limitations compared to the IoC container solution.
 Since Unity doesn’t have a starting place where dependencies can be created and injected, manual injections become quite hard and basically impossible without a good understanding of the Unity limitations.